 - Advise you on your next course of action

-Many breast cancer patients I’ve came across often describe the process of their treatment decision making as confusing and intimidating.
+Many breast cancer patients I have came across often describe the process of their treatment decision making as confusing and intimidating.

-They often don’t feel completely informed about the options.
-Consequently, a lot of patients feel pressured into making hasty decisions.
+Many women often do not feel completely informed about the options available to them in Singapore.
+Consequently, a lot may feel pressured into making hasty decisions.

-Breast cancer surgery is NOT an emergency surgery that needs to be done ASAP.
-Any doctor that advises surgery in that manner is probably not serving the best interest of the patient.
+Breast cancer surgery is not an emergency surgery that needs to be done as soon as possible.
+Any doctor who advises surgery in that manner is probably not serving the best interest of the patient.

 I always advise my patients to remain calm and consider their treatment options carefully.
-Studies have shown no adverse outcomes if patients get their treatment within a month (or even 2 depending on type of cancer) of discovery of their cancer.
+Studies have shown no adverse outcomes if patients get their treatment within a month (or even two months, depending on type of cancer) of discovery of their cancer.

 Hence, you have a good amount of time to gather information and make decisions.
 Patients (and even doctors not in this field) do not know how much expertise have advanced.
-It's possible to look the same or even better than before the surgery for breast cancer.
+It is possible to look the same or even better than before the surgery for breast cancer.

-What are the trade-offs between the public and private route in Singapore?
+What are the differences between the public and private treatment routes for breast cancer in Singapore?

 1. Time and convenience

-In private practice, you're able to move things at a faster pace.
+In private practice, you are able to move things at a faster pace.